RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/language_interaction_system_design.md

 [^1]: and many other encounters with different sorts of imbalances.

+[^2]: That is, what I'm saying relates to the particular Western humanist tradition with which I'm familiar and maybe not to other
+      humanist traditions.

-[^2]: Words are part of it, obviously.
-If you say the wrong thing you may have made a mistake; if you _deliberately_ or recklessly say the wrong thing, then you are probably communicating clearly.
+[^3]: Words are part of it, obviously.
+If you say the wrong thing you may have made a mistake; if you _deliberately_ or recklessly say the
+      wrong thing, then you are probably communicating clearly.